Glossary of Sheep Terms

 Mottled-faced - having spots or patches of color on the face.

-Muslim/Moslem - a member of the Islamic faith.
+Muslim/Moslem - a follower of the Islamic faith.

 Mutton - the meat from an older sheep.